App Volumes architecture

 Applications are used to assign packages to Active Directory (AD) entities such as users, groups, organizational units (OU), or machines.
 Manual deployment of App Volumes using binaries downloaded from the Omnissa Customer Connect Portal supports Microsoft Active Directory as a directory service.
 After deploying the App Volumes Manager from the initial login to the Admin UI, a post-installation task is to integrate with a directory service.

-- You will need an Active Directory service account with read-only permissions to target directory structure where the target desktops are registered and user accounts are provisioned.
+- You will need an Active Directory service account with read-only permissions to target directory structure where the target desktops are registered, and user accounts are provisioned.

 - An Active Directory Group, which will serve as the App Volumes Administrator group.

-- This AD group is also added to the local administrators group for the App Volumes Manager Servers, and the users associated with it will become administrators within the Admin UI and have administrative access to the App Volumes Manager Servers.
+- This AD group is also added to the local administrator’s group for the App Volumes Manager Servers, and the users associated with it will become administrators within the Admin UI and have administrative access to the App Volumes Manager Servers.

 - Ensure the network connectivity requirements mentioned in the next section are in place for smooth connectivity between the App Volumes Manager and the infrastructure components.